 We are proud of the diverse and talented people who work with us to achieve housing and justice for our clients and for those experiencing homelessness in Los Angeles County.

 Thomas Anderson graduated from Thomas Jefferson School of Law in 2013.
-Initially focusing on Corporate Law and Litigation Tired of the corporate law grind, after law school he worked in plaintiff side Personal Injury and discovered his passion for public interest while volunteering his time advocating for victims of domestic violence with the San Diego Volunteer Lawyers Program.
+After law school he worked in plaintiff side Personal Injury and discovered his passion for public interest while volunteering his time advocating for victims of domestic violence with the San Diego Volunteer Lawyers Program.
 From 2015 to 2019, Thomas worked for Bay Area Legal Aid – with a focus on Economic Justice (public benefit advocacy) – in a Medical-Legal Partnership with Contra Costa Health Services.
 He currently lives in Los Angeles with his heartmate, Niko.
 He has been working with Inner City Law Center since August 2019 with a focus on Social Security and other public assistance programs.

 Juliet Arganaraz Director of Administration

 Juliet Arganaraz joined ICLC as Director of Administration in October 2013.
 She has over 14 years of legal services experience, working in all levels of personnel, including as support staff, advocate, and administrator.
 Prior to joining ICLC, Juliet worked with the Los Angeles Center for Law and Justice (LACLJ) as the Director of Administration.
 Juliet has effectively managed government contracts, private grants, financial audits, human resources, office operations and supervision of support staff and volunteers.
 Juliet enthusiastically believes in the cause of legal services and views her role in finance and administration as a support system that makes the direct services model possible.
 Her dedication to social justice issues stems from the parallels between ICLC’s clients and her own experience growing up in Southeast Los Angeles.